Allvotec Modern Slavery Act Statement

 Once people join us, we give our new employees plenty of support, education and training.
-All new starters are made aware of our ethical policies which are available through our company intranet and are readily available to all employees.
-While we did not fully achieve our training objectives in 2018/19, in 2019/20 we will be expanding our employees’ knowledge of slavery through our first employee ethics code of conduct.
+All new starters are made aware of our ethical policies which are available through our company intranet and are readily available to all employees, we also provide ethics training to all staff.
+In 2021/22 we will be expanding our employees’ knowledge of slavery through our first employee ethics code of conduct.

 Failure of employees to behave ethically at work will, in appropriate cases, result in disciplinary action which ultimately could lead to dismissal depending on the circumstances.